spacetelescope/jwst/docs/jwst/combine_1d/description.rst

 The association file should have an object called "products", which is a one-element list containing a dictionary.
 This dictionary contains two entries (at least), one with key "name" and one with key "members".
-The value for key "name" is a string, the name that will be used for the output file.  "members" is a list of dictionaries.
-Each of these dictionaries contains one input file name, identified by key "expname".
+The value for key "name" is a string, the name that will be used as a basis for creating the output file name.  "members" is a list of dictionaries, each of which contains one input file name, identified by key "expname".

 Output
 ======
 The output will be in CombinedSpecModel format, with a table extension having the name COMBINE1D.
-This extension will have columns giving the wavelength, countrate in counts/second, the sum of the weights that were used when combining the input spectra, and the number of input spectra that contributed to each output pixel.
+This extension will have six columns, giving the wavelength, flux, error estimate for the flux, net countrate in counts/second, the sum of the weights that were used when combining the input spectra, and the number of input spectra that contributed to each output pixel.